bnbullock/PyPoll/README.md

 # PyPoll
-Analysis of an Voter turn out by county
+Analysis of Voter turn out by county for a recent election